AmmarElsherif2021/DRCDV/README.md

 **_Return_**:

-The function sends a GET request to the backend API with the channel ID.
+The function sends a GET request to the server API with the channel ID.
 If the request is successful, it *return*s the fetched messages.
 Otherwise, it throws an error.

 ### `getMessagesByChannelId`